Deploy managed Ubuntu nodes on EKS¶

 Future steps¶

-We have covered how using Launch Templates you can build your own managed nodes with Ubuntu, Ubuntu Pro and any customization you would need.
+We have covered the process of using launch templates to build your own managed nodes with Ubuntu, Ubuntu Pro and any customization that you might need.

 Use AWS EC2 Image Builder to generate new AMIs on a schedule.